Bangladesh says ConocoPhillips seeking more gas blocks

-DHAKA (Reuters) - Bangladesh says U.S. energy firm ConocoPhillips (COP.N) is seeking to expand operations in the Bay of Bengal following a U.N. tribunal border ruling which cleared the way for more offshore oil and gas exploration in the region.
+DHAKA, April 8 (Reuters) - Bangladesh says U.S. energy firm ConocoPhillips is seeking to expand operations in the Bay of Bengal following a U.N. tribunal border ruling which cleared the way for more offshore oil and gas exploration in the region.

 “The U.S. firm has expressed its willingness to get more blocks to explore oil and gas in the deep sea,” said Muhammad Hussain Monsur, chairman of the state-run Bangladesh Oil, Gas and Mineral Corporation known as Petrobangla.